The mestiza muse

 Baobab Oil hones in on softness and elasticity for renewed strength while Wintergreen, Spearmint, and Peppermint Oils work together to cool down your dry scalp while nourishing it back to health.

-This shampoo is vegan and cruelty-free that is free of sulfates SLS and SLES, parabens, formaldehyde, formaldehyde-releasing agents, phthalates, mineral oil, retinyl palmitate oxybenzone, coal tar hydroquinone, triclosan, and triclocarban.
+This shampoo is vegan and cruelty-free and is free of sulfates SLS and SLES, parabens, formaldehyde, formaldehyde-releasing agents, phthalates, mineral oil, retinyl palmitate oxybenzone, coal tar hydroquinone, triclosan, and triclocarban.

 This remarkable item contains less than one percent of synthetic fragrances so it’s safe to use without worry!